MANDAN Historical Society

 Exerpt from 1883 Stoner Birdseye View of Mandan

-In April 1909, the East End school house was moved by William Huff to "Dogtown" and placed on the curve in the road leading to the Heart River Bridge (NOTE: the original Heart River Bridge was .
+In April 1909, the East End school house was moved by William Huff to "Dogtown" and placed on the curve in the road leading to the Heart River Bridge to serve the city south of the railroad yard.

 Contact us at info@mandanhistory.org or leave message at